 We publish a report each year showing how large the pay gap is between our male and female employees.

-How we plan to close the gender pay gap
+How we plan to close our gender pay gap

 We publish a report each year which explains: